-- 9. Add 3x 200 μL of each concentration's response curve sample to 3 wells of a KingFisher 96 KF microplate (cat. # 97002540; the product description calls it a 200 μL-per-well plate, but more than 200 μL of sample can be added if a KingFisher 96 tip comb for PCR magnets is used; here, the total volume will be 250 μL once the beads+antibodies are added). - 10.
-Add $5x 200 \ \mu\text{L}$ of the light peptide-in-plasma digest mix to 5 wells of the microplate (representing the 0 fmol/10 $\mu\text{L}$ plasma replicate samples). - 11.
+- 10. Add 3x 200 μ L of each of the samples to 3 wells of a KingFisher 96 KF microplate (cat. # 97002540; the product description calls it a 200 μ L-per-well plate, but more than 200 μ L of sample can be added if a KingFisher 96 tip comb for PCR magnets is used; here, the total volume will be 250 μ L once the beads+antibodies are added). - 11.
 Vortex the tube containing the antibody master mix until all beads are well suspended.
-Add 50 $\mu$ L of the master mix to each well using a single-channel pipette, re-capping the tube after every ~5th addition and briefly vortexing it to continue to ensure a well-mixed bead suspension.
-Alternatively, the beads can also be added using a multi-channel pipette and a pipette tray. - 12.
-If beads have settled to the bottom of the plate wells at the end of all additions, they can be briefly suspended again using a multi-channel pipette. - 13.
-Immediately cover the plate using chemically resistant sealing foil, making sure that each well is completely sealed so no liquid can escape from any of the wells. - 14.
+Add 50 μ L of the master mix to each well using a single-channel pipette, re-capping the tube after the \sim 5th addition and briefly vortexing it to continue to ensure a well-mixed bead suspension. - 12.
+If beads have settled at the end of all additions, they can be briefly suspended again using a multi-channel pipette.

+- 13. Immediately cover the plate using chemically resistant sealing foil, making sure that no liquid can escape from any of the wells. - 14.
 Quickly secure the plate onto a LabQuake rotator using lab tape, and move the rotator to a fridge or cold room and rotate the plate overnight at 4 °C.